 In your efforts to normalize the care of vulnerable and orphaned kids into the culture of your church the goal is to know what you’re going to do, when you’re going to do it and why you’re going to do it by structuring the ebb and flow of "fire hydrant" events and "drip" opportunities in a balanced and strategic way throughout the year.

-To explore the idea of making it "normal" further, and to discover practical ways to implement this in your church or ministry, download my FREE eBook, "Everyone Can Do Something: Building a Foundational Culture of Orphan in Your Church".
+To explore the idea of making it "normal" further, and to discover practical ways to implement the "everyone can do something" model in your church or ministry, download my FREE eBook, "Everyone Can Do Something: Building a Foundational Culture of Orphan Care in Your Church".

 SUBSCRIBE HERE TO BE NOTIFIED WHEN A NEW BLOG IS POSTED